 Step 09 - Create a new notebook and select the z35 kernel.

-Kernel Error!
-The new environment doesn’t exist!
+If the notebook shows the message: Kernel Error!
+That means the new environment doesn’t exist!

 What’s happened with our z35 environment?